SOFR

 Calculation differences

-One of the main differences between SOFR and LIBOR is the way they are calculated.
+One of the primary differences between SOFR and LIBOR is the method used to calculate them.

-LIBOR was calculated based on quotes submitted by a panel of banks, whereas SOFR is based on actual transactions in the repurchase agreement market.
+LIBOR was calculated based on quotes submitted by a panel of banks.
+On the other hand, SOFR is based on actual transactions in the repurchase agreement market.

 This means that SOFR is considered to be more objective and transparent than LIBOR.